Powerful ElderBerry Syrup for Cold, Flu, Respiratory Infections

 How to Make Elderberry Syrup

 - In a saucepan, add water, dried berries and spices.
+If using essential oils, do not add them until step 6.

 - Slowly bring to a gentle boil, then reduce heat and simmer on low for 45 minutes, or until the volume has reduced approximately 50%.